magro/kryo-serializers/README.markdown

     UnmodifiableCollectionsSerializer.registerSerializers( kryo );
     SynchronizedCollectionsSerializer.registerSerializers( kryo );

 The following code snippet shows how to use the `KryoReflectionFactorySupport` (can only be used with sun/oracly jdk!) and how other serializers are registered via the `newSerializer` method.
+If you don't want to use the `KryoReflectionFactorySupport` you can override the `newSerializer` method for your `new Kryo()` instance.

     final Kryo kryo = new KryoReflectionFactorySupport() {